 Easy No Brine Turkey with Citrus Gravy Jus

-• 2 Tbsp finely chopped flat-leaf parsley, plus 6-8 reserved springs
+- 2 Tbsp flat-leaf parsley finely chopped, plus 6-8 reserved springs

-• 2 Tbsp finely chopped fresh thyme, plus 6-8 sprigs
+- 2 Tbsp fresh thyme finely chopped, plus 6-8 sprigs

-• 2 Tbsp finely chopped fresh rosemary, plus 6-8 sprigs
+- 2 Tbsp finely fresh rosemary finely chopped, plus 6-8 sprigs

 - Place a rack in the lower part of the oven and preheat to 450°F.

-- In a small bowl, mix 1 Tbsp minced garlic, zest of 2 oranges and 2 lemons, 1/4 tsp salt and pepper mayonnaise, chopped: parsley, thyme and rosemary.
+- In a small bowl, mix 1 Tbsp minced garlic, orange and lemon zest, salt, pepper mayonnaise, chopped: parsley, thyme and rosemary.

 - Remove neck and giblet pack from the turkey and place the contents in the bottom of a large roasting pan.